ice987987/ioBroker.wiserbyfeller/README.md

 ## Usage

-### Connect the Embedded Web Interface from Wiser by Feller WLAN device
+### Connect the Embedded Web Interface from Wiser by Feller WLAN device without cloud connection

 Еven without the mobile app, Wiser by Feller WLAN device can be set and controlled through a browser and WiFi connection of a mobile phone, tablet or PC (please make sure, that the device is not connetced to the cloud service -> see reset guideline in the manual of the device).